httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 In responses, instead, the representation digest will be computed on the selected representation of the patched resource.

-## Representation-Digest and Content-Location in Responses {#digest-and-content-location}
+## Repr-Digest and Content-Location in Responses {#digest-and-content-location}

-When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Representation-Digest` is computed accordingly.
+When a state-changing method returns the `Content-Location` header field, the enclosed representation refers to the resource identified by its value and `Repr-Digest` is computed accordingly.
 An example is given in {{post-not-request-uri}}.